 What will I learn from the Seminar in May?
 What am I expected to do?

 At the May Seminar, you’ll learn how to enhance the Jewish experience for your campers by attending innovative Jewish programs and exchanging ideas with Fellows from other Jewish camps.
 Then, you will be expected to design and implement programs for campers and staff over the summer.
-For more details, speak with your Liaison or your camp’s Director.
+For more details, speak with your Supervisor or your camp’s Lead.

 When does registration close?